-- (a) An employer may apply to the Commission for exemption from all or any of the provisions of clause 5.5 in the following circumstances: - (i) Incapacity to pay the costs associated with its implementation, or - (ii) Any special or compelling circumstances peculiar to the business of the employer.
+- (a) Provided that this clause shall not apply to employees of the State of Queensland where either the Government Officers Superannuation Scheme (Gosuper) established by the Superannuation (Government and Other employees) Act 1988 or the Q-Super Scheme established by the Superannuation (State Public Sector) Act 1990 are mandatory for eligible employees of the Crown and other instrumentalities. - (b) An employer may apply to the Commission for exemption from all or any of the provisions of this clause in the following circumstances: - (i) incapacity to pay the costs associated with its implementation; - (ii) any special or compelling circumstances peculiar to the business of the employer.